kidsneuro-lab/vdjpuzzle/README.md

 Symlink or copy bin/vdjpuzzle into your path by copying the following command in the .bashrc file in your home directory and substituting path_to_vdjpuzzle_dir with the absolute VDJPuzzle directory

-export PATH=/path_to_vdjpuzzle_dir/bin:$PATH
+`export PATH=/path_to_vdjpuzzle_dir/bin:$PATH`

 VDJPuzzle requires the [Ensembl reference genome](https://ccb.jhu.edu/software/tophat/igenomes.shtml).
 Other reference genome can be utilized (see details below).
 This contains the bowtie index and genome annotation required to run VDJPuzzle.

 run an example with `nohup vdjpuzzle Example --bowtie-index=path_to_bt2_index/genome --gtf=path_to_gene_annotations.gtf > LOG.txt &` from the VDJPuzzle directory, you can run it on a different directory but make sure that "Example" is pointing to the Example directory in this repository.

+This command will take approximaly 30 minutes to complete.
+You will find the output in the summary_corrected directory.

 ## Run VDJPuzzle with a different reference genome
 VDJPuzzle uses a BED file to locate the position of the VDJ genes in the genome.
 The BED files provided are built for the Ensembl reference genome.